rsksmart/rsk-powhsm/README.md

 Refer to our [quickstart guide](./QUICKSTART.md) to learn about environment setup and common tasks without further ado.

+## Supported platforms

+Unless otherwise stated, only x86 platforms are supported for building this project and running the tools provided.
+It is possible, however, to build and run the [TCPSigner bundle](./utils/tcpsigner-bundle/README.md) on arm64 platforms.
+This is provided for development and testing purposes.

 ## Concepts overview

 powHSM is a solution designed specifically for the [RSK network](https://www.rsk.co/) powPeg.
 Its main role is to safekeep and prevent the unauthorized usage of each of the powPeg's members' private keys. powHSM is implemented as a pair of applications for the [Ledger Nano S](https://shop.ledger.com/products/ledger-nano-s), namely a UI and a Signer, and it strongly depends on the device's security features to implement the aforementioned safekeeping.